nathanmlim/gdocs2markdown/README.md

 This file includes links to potentially useful tutorials and resources.
 Please feel free to add resources to this document or contact the [<span class="underline">person incharge of github/coding training</span>](https://docs.google.com/document/d/1Eg8RrzOkVbDpDjGlE6ttzCz8QpbMo_QFfazVoXa1hhU/edit) (currently Caitlin) with any questions or recommendations.

-A note on formatting, since Google doesn’t have an easy way to insert a coding font (such as \`code text\` in slack or markdown), those will be colored pink here instead, and tabbed in if it is a block of code at once, for example:
+A note on formatting, since Google doesn't have an easy way to insert a coding font (such as \`code text\` in slack or markdown), those will be colored pink here instead, and tabbed in if it is a block of code at once, for example:

 import numpy as np